Ingredients: elder berries, peppermint leaf, hibiscus flowers*, gotu kola herb, lavender flowers, lemon balm leaf, bilberry leaf

 * Hibiscus is intercropped with peanuts & shell fragments are occasionally found

-Tastes like: Syrupy lavender with a hit of mint
+Tastes like: Syrupy lavender loaded with mint

 What are you staring at?